outde-xyz/website/content/Tutorials/latex_pgfplots_phonetics.md

 So tikz doesn't look like the right tool for this.

 Fortunately, tikz has a companion package that checks all boxes, and that's **pgfplots**.
+Both tikz and pgfplots use the pgf library to produce graphics, and they are interoperable.
+But whereas tikz is a general purpose solution for graphics in LaTeX, pgfplots is designed just for creating plots.
-This package makes it very easy to plot data in LaTeX: you feed in a file of data points, e.g. formant frequencies, and out comes a nice plot.
+It makes it very easy to plot data in LaTeX: you feed in a file of data points, e.g. formant frequencies, and out comes a nice plot.
-It can be a scatter plot that only shows dots, or your typical line plots.
+It can be a scatter plot that only shows dots, or your typical line and bar plots.
-Alright, that takes care of points 1 and 2, leaving us with the transformation issue.
+Thanks to those features, pgfplots should be able to take care of points 1 and 2 without much effort.

+This leaves us with requirement 3, the transformations.
 This isn't handled directly by pgfplots.
 But since the data can be stored externally in a separate file, you can change the plot by changing the data points in that file.
 And for that you can use any tool you want, be it Python, R, Julia, Matlab, bash, whatever.
+And of course you can also do it manually.
-That's arguably the most flexible solution, but if you still want to use tikz transformations you can do that because tikz and pgfplots interact seemlessly (they're both high-level tools for working with pgf).
+That's arguably the most flexible solution, but if you still want to use tikz transformations you can do that because tikz and pgfplots interact seemlessly (remember, they're both high-level tools for working with pgf).

 Okay, pgfplots it is, then.
-Let's see how that is done.
+Let's see how it's done.

 # Building a plot step by step